 And my reply (to myself – not out loud, I was on a train after all).
 “Yes YOU.
 You who wrote that amazing article about burnout and the importance of taking a proper break.
 Of course they invited you because they can see you really believe in what you do.
 That you are authentic, amazing, brilliant.”

 Like many women, I experience self-doubts.
 I had to work through my limiting beliefs.
 And it hurt.
 It was hard.
 My limiting beliefs were (still are) about how hard I have to work to be successful.

 What I never lacked is the confidence to stand up and be counted; to stand up for what I believe in.
 And I do believe in me.

-Sometimes with those self-doubts (have you heard of the term imposter syndrome?), recognition is the first step to fixing it.
-I love that I persuaded the fabulous Rebecca Pintre to share her knowledge and expertise on imposter syndrome for The Confident Mother conference (that interview goes out Wednesday 25th).
+Sometimes with those self-doubts (maybe you’ve heard the term imposter syndrome?), recognition is the first step to fixing it.
+I persuaded the fabulous Rebecca Pintre to share her knowledge and expertise on imposter syndrome for The Confident Mother conference in 2017.

 We all have moments of self-doubt … if those are crippling you on the inside, make the decision today to do something about it.